reidcampolong/MazeRunner/README.md

 I watched a really cool video on pathfinding robots once.
 I decided to make it into a game.
 Race against a pathfinding algorithm to the finish line!
 (Good luck with that..)

 ## Project Status
+The pathfinding has been implemented.

-Finishing implementing the final game client features.
+Next, finishing implementing the final game client features.
 TODO:
-	1) Implement the pathfinder
-	2) Implement randomly generated maze terrain
+	1) Implement randomly generated maze terrain
-	3) Implement round start/stop gameplay
+	2) Implement round start/stop gameplay

 ## How to Play
 1) Running the program will begin the game client.
 The client is written in Java utilizing the AWT library.

 Player controls are the four arrow keys.
+Pressing E will re-calculate the path shown in blue

 ## Running the Program
 Built using Java 8.